$L^p$-estimates and regularity for SPDEs with monotone semilinearity: Introduction

-Regularity of solutions to linear SPDEs has been an area of active interest for quite some time and here we point out some of the main results.
+Regularity of solutions to linear PDEs has been studied intensively, see e.g. Evans \cite{evans97}, Gilbarg and Trudinger \cite{gil83} for elliptic PDEs , Lady\v{z}enskaja et al. \cite{lady68} for parabolic PDEs and references therein.
+Regularity results for linear elliptic and parabolic PDEs in H\"older spaces can be found in Krylov \cite{krylov96}.
+Regularity of solutions to SPDEs has been an area of active interest for quite some time and here we point out some of the main results.
 Regularity of solutions to linear SPDEs on the whole space has been proved in Rozovskii~\cite{Rozovskii90}.
-On domains with a boundary the situation is much more involved and one cannot expect the same regularity up to the boundary as in the interior of the domain.
-See e.g. Examples 1.1 and 1.2 in Krylov~\cite{krylov94}.
+On domains with a boundary the situation is much more involved and one cannot expect the same regularity up to the boundary as in the interior of the domain, see e.g. Examples 1.1 and 1.2 in Krylov~\cite{krylov94}.
 After this observation two approaches to dealing with boundaries emerge: one is to quantify the loss of regularity near the boundary using weighted Sobolev spaces.
 These allow oscillations and explosion of the spatial derivatives of the solution near the boundary.
-The other approach is to side-step the problems created by the boundary by restricting the class of equations under consideration by imposing additional restriction on the noise term near the boundary (effectively disallowing stochastic forcing near the boundary).
-See Flandoli~\cite{flandoli90}.
-Weighted Sobolev spaces have also further employed, in the context of $L^p$-thoery for linear SPDEs, by Kim~\cite{kim04}.
+The other approach is to side-step the problems created by the boundary by restricting the class of equations under consideration by imposing additional restriction on the noise term near the boundary (effectively disallowing stochastic forcing near the boundary), see Flandoli~\cite{flandoli90}.
+Weighted Sobolev spaces have also been employed, in the context of $L^p$-thoery for linear SPDEs, by Kim~\cite{kim04}.
+Unsurprisingly, there are fewer results for nonlinear SPDEs.
+Kim and Kim use the $L^p$-theory in~\cite{kim14} and~\cite{kim17} to obtain regularity for quasilinear SPDEs where the coefficients are uniformly bounded.
+Current results in Gerencs\'er~\cite{gerencser17} show that for a class of SPDEs, including~\eqref{eq:spde}, there exists some H\"older exponent such that the solution is H\"older continuous in space up to the boundary with this exponent.
+For interior regularity of a class of quasilinear equations associated with the ``$p$-Laplace'' operator see Breit~\cite{breit16}.
+For SPDEs with drift given by the subgradient of a quasi-convex function and with sufficiently regular noise Gess~\cite{gess12} proves higher regularity and existence of (analytically) strong solutions.
+All the aforementioned work on regularity of nonlinear SPDEs has been done using the variational approach.
+For results obtained in the semigroup framework we refer the reader to the work of Jentzen and R\"ockner~\cite{jentzenrockner12} and references therein.
+Regularity results for quasilinear PDEs of parabolic type can be found in \cite{lady68}.
+However, the results are obtained under the restrictions on the combination of dimension of $\mathscr D$ and the growth of the nonlinear term.
+Thus, to the best of our knowledge, our results are new even for deterministic semilinear PDEs with monotone semilinear term.